AWNING OR MARQUEE: WHICH ONE IS BETTER?

 Whether sun, rain or wind protection, the camping market offers a large selection of different products.
 The range extends from simple sun sails, inexpensive marquees, classic travel-awnings or fixed pavilions.
 What are the advantages and disadvantages of an awning or marquee?
-What is better?
+Which one is better?
 For which activity should it be used?
 Here we provide a small overview:

 Marquee, awning, pavilion or sun sail: What is what?